 - 1. Raise the header fully and engage the combine safety props. - 2.
-Stop engine and remove key from ignition. - 3.
-Ensure drapers are visible through slots (A).
+Stop the engine and remove the key from the ignition. - Ensure drapers are visible through slots (A).
 Proper tension is achieved when the draper aligns with indicator notch in slots (A).